ge3224/switchback/examples/demos/zig/README.md

-# Zig Recipe - Switchback Integration
+# Zig Demo - Switchback Integration

 A minimal example showing how to integrate Switchback with Zig's standard library HTTP server.
 Blazingly fast with zero runtime overhead!